BitcoinUnlimited/BitcoinCashSpecification/protocol/network/messages/filterload.md

 ### Effect on Transactions

 This message installs a bloom filter into the peer.
-Subsequent [inv](/protocol/network/messages/inv) and [merkleblock](/protocol/network/messages/merkleblock) messages only provide transactions that in match this bloom filter in some manner.
+Subsequent INV notifications and MERKLEBLOCK messages only provide transactions that in match this bloom filter in some manner.
 The following items in a transaction are checked against the bloom filter:

  - The transaction hash
  - Each data field in every [output script](/glossary/output__script.md) in the transaction